yashbrahmbhatt/LazyFramework/Documentation/Shared/Tests/LoadConfig/LoadConfigSuccess.md

-# GenerateDiagnosticDictionarySuccess
+# LoadConfigSuccess
-Class: GenerateDiagnosticDictionarySuccess
+Class: LoadConfigSuccess

-Tests the generation of basic environment data and exception information into a dictionary.
+Tests all the paths for loading a config.
+Verifies:
+- All sheets loaded
+- Ignored sheets not loaded
+- Assets sheet loaded from Orchestrator
+- Local TextFiles loaded
+- Orchestrator Bucket TextFiles loaded

 <hr />